d-sabido/codedex/README.md

-# codedex-git
+# codedex
-Currently being used to further my learning using Git and GitHub for version history and control.
+This repository will be used for any and all learning performed on Codedex.

 No scripts or files uploaded here will have any real functional value.

+## Currently In Progress
+1. Git & GitHub

+## Planned

+## Completed